MicahXX/Shenanigan-bot/README.md

 # Shenanigan-bot

-A small Discord bot that uses ChatGPT to send an obscure / entertaining message every 24 hours (or on demand via a slash command).
+A small Discord bot that uses ChatGPT to send an obscure / entertaining message every 24 hours (or on demand via a slash command) and the ability to prompt whenever with gpt-5.1-mini.
 Built in Python.
 Add bot: https://discord.com/oauth2/authorize?client_id=1446220110363885578

 ## Features

 - Sends an automated "shenanigan" message once every 24 hours.
 - Responds to a slash command to generate an on-demand message via ChatGPT.
+- Responds to a slash cpmmand to answer an user prompt.
 - Modular structure with a commands folder to add more commands.
 - Simple task scheduler for recurring messages.